-LOT LINE BOUNDED BY BUILDING TYPE REQUIRED SETBACK Rear Another lot or an alley Main 25% of lot depth, Minimum 20' Rear II Accessory (except garages opening to alley) 3' Rear An alley Garages opening to an alley 25' from opposite side of alley
+LOT LINE BOUNDED BY BUILDING TYPE REQUIRED SETBACK (in feet) Another lot or alley RE Main - first story 25% of lot depth, minimum 20' Main - second story 25% of lot depth, plus 10' Rear RL Main - first story 20% of lot depth, minimum 20' Main - second story 20% of lot depth, plus 10' Rear Another lot or alley Accessory (except garages opening to alley) 3 Rear An alley Garages opening to alley 25' from opposite side of alley

 - a.
 Encroachments.
-Attached unenclosed, single story patios with no freestanding walls may encroach an additional 10 feet into the required main building setback. - b.
+Attached unenclosed, single story patios with no freestanding walls may encroach an additional 10 feet into the main building setback. - b.
 Decks and balconies.
-Decks one foot or more above existing grade and balconies shall maintain the same setback as main building. - c.
-Two-Story Accessory Structures.
-Accessory structures with a plate height exceeding 9 feet and/or a ridge height exceeding 14 feet, and two-story accessory structures shall maintain the same setback as the main building.
+Decks that are one foot or more above existing grade and balconies shall maintain the same setback as main buildings - c.
+Accessory structures with a plate height exceeding 9 feet and/or a ridge height exceeding 14 feet shall be considered two-stories and shall maintain the same setback as main buildings.